Contact homology and virtual fundamental cycles: Statement of results

 namely the tautological action of $\Cont(Y,\xi)$ on $CH_\bullet(Y,\xi)$.
 This action admits the following description in terms of cobordism maps which shows that it descends to $\pi_0$.
 For any $\varphi\in\Cont(Y,\xi)$, denote by $X_\varphi$ the exact symplectic cobordism from $Y$ to itself obtained from the trivial cobordism by changing the marking on the negative end by $\varphi$.
 The action of $\varphi$ on $CH_\bullet(Y,\xi)$ clearly coincides with the cobordism map $\Phi(X_\varphi)$.
 On the other hand, $\Phi(X_\varphi)$ only depends on the class of $\varphi$ in $\pi_0$ since cobordism maps are invariant under deformation.
 It is also clear that $\varphi\mapsto\Phi(X_\varphi)$ is a group homomorphism since $X_\varphi\# X_\psi=X_{\varphi\psi}$.

-As pointed out by P.\ Massot, any contactomorphism \emph{symplectically pseudo-isotopic} to the identity (a notion due to Cieliebak--Eliashberg \cite{cieliebakeliashberg}) lies in the kernel of \eqref{pifamilycontact}; indeed, $\varphi$ is symplectically pseudo-isotopic to the identity iff $X_\varphi$ is isomorphic to $X_{\id}$ as symplectic cobordisms from $Y$ to itself.
-Thus a contactomorphism which acts non-trivially on contact homology cannot be symplectically pseudo-isotopic to the identity.
+As pointed out by P.\ Massot, any contactomorphism which is \emph{symplectically pseudo-isotopic} to the identity (a notion due to Cieliebak--Eliashberg \cite[\S 14.5]{cieliebakeliashberg}) lies in the kernel of \eqref{pifamilycontact}; indeed, $\varphi$ is symplectically pseudo-isotopic to the identity iff $X_\varphi$ is isomorphic to $X_{\id}$ as symplectic cobordisms from $Y$ to itself.
+Thus a contactomorphism which acts nontrivially on contact homology cannot be symplectically pseudo-isotopic to the identity.